KonstantinDinev/cordova-plugin-background-mode/README.md

-# cordova-plugin-navigate
+# cordova-plugin-navigateToAnotherApp
 Navigate to another installed app on the Android Platform

 # Android Activity - Intent - Task (Stack pool)
 Clone this plugin to the root directory of your project.
 To navigate from your app to another change the packageName for the Intent.

-Whenever you make a change to the plugin source, copy and paste in the terminal the snippet bellow.
+Whenever you make a change to the plugin sourcecode, make sure you copy and paste in the terminal the snippet bellow.

 ```
 sudo cordova plugins rm cordova-plugin-background-mode